sitogi/esa.vim/README.md

 This is a vimscript for esa (https://esa.io/).

-For the latest version please see https://github.com/upamune/esa-vim.
+For the latest version please see https://github.com/upamune/esa.vim.

 ## Usage:

 ### Implemented :rocket:

-- Post current buffer to esa, using default privacy option.
+- Post current buffer to esa

-        :Esa path/to/category/post
+        :Esa path/to/category/name

-- Post selected text to esa, using default privacy option.
+- Post selected text to esa
-  This applies to all permutations listed below (except multi).

-        :'<,'>Esa path/to/category/post
+        :'<,'>Esa path/to/category/name

-- Create a public esa.
+- Create a public (sharing post) esa.
-  (Only relevant if you've set esas to be private by default.)

-        :Esa -p path/to/category/post
+        :Esa -p path/to/category/name

-### Not Implemented Yet :bow:

-- Edit the esa with post_id '123' (you need to have opened the esa buffer first).

-        :Esa -e 123

-- List your team posts with post id.

-        :Esa -l

-- List posts with post id from user "upamune".

-        :Esa -l upamune

-- Open the esa on browser after you post or update it.
+- Open the esa on browser after you post

         :Esa -b

+- Copy the URL after you post

+        :Esa -c

 ### Install with [vim-plug](https://github.com/junegunn/vim-plug)

 Add the following lines to your `.vimrc`.

-    Plug 'mattn/webapi-vim' | Plug 'upamune/esa-vim'
+    Plug 'mattn/webapi-vim' | Plug 'upamune/esa.vim'

 Now restart Vim and run `:PlugInstall`.